alenpragma/docs-mind/docs/community/report-bug.md

 Sometimes things break. <br />
 It's always better to let the team know about any issues you might be encountering.<br />
-On the dogechain GitHub page, you can file a new issue, and start discussing it with the team.
+On the Mind-chainGitHub page, you can file a new issue, and start discussing it with the team.

 ## Issue Template